preetijuturu/p280s21project3/Manuscript.md

 Spatial analysis
 The research methods includes layering data; specifically, the EJSCREEN dataset was merged to the Then the...

+By using EJSCREEN we are able to observe the accumulation of various block groups within the Riverside Unified School County through polygons or "buffer report" (EPA)

 Furthermore, our research methods in the project included using the veroni method.
 The reason why we choose the veroni method over using a simple map is because the method is consistent in evenly mapping out the centroids of polygons based off of the location of nearby polygons.